OutSystems/docs-bestpractices/src/architecture/data/archive.md

 **Step 2.
 Create a new module that implements the archiving process to store the main data into the archive catalog**

-This module, e.g. “Archiving Engine”, implements all the archiving and purging logic, such as:
+This module (for example, “Archiving Engine”) implements all the archiving and purging logic, such as:

 * The archiving criteria business rules.